-No bonuses have been paid for the years 2009 through 2011 and none are anticipated for 2012.
+No bonuses have been paid for the years 2009 through 2012.

-The Chief Executive Officer, who is a member of the Compensation Committee, does not set his own salary or bonus or the salaries or bonuses of the other named executive officers.
+The Chief Executive Officer does not set his own salary or bonus or the salaries or bonuses of the other named executive officers.
 The CEO participates in the discussion and approval of the other named executive officers' compensation, and provides input to the Committee regarding his own but does not participate in the Compensation Committee discussions or approval of his own compensation.
 Recommendations are made by the Committee and the final decision resides with the Board of Directors excluding the President and CEO for his salary or bonus.